Bodo-inc/Bodo-examples/README.md

 For more information on data generation and examples, please see the docstring at the top of each python script.

-- [Some TPCH Queries](https://github.com/Bodo-inc/Bodo-examples/tree/master/examples/tpch), more information on TPC-H can be found [here](http://www.tpc.org/tpch/)
+- [TPCH Queries](https://github.com/Bodo-inc/Bodo-examples/tree/master/examples/tpch), more information on TPC-H can be found [here](http://www.tpc.org/tpch/)
   - data generation: generated data will be available at `examples/tpch/pch-datagen`:

         # To generate data with a scale of 1, equivalent to 1GB of data